Day 1 - Johannesburg / Greater Kruger National Park

-Day 3 - Greater Kruger National Park
+Day 3 - Greater Kruger National Park / Panorama Route

-This morning we depart the lodge and make our way up the Drakensberg Escarpment.
+We depart the lodge and make our way up the Drakensberg Escarpment.
 Our journey takes us along the Panoramic Route, some of the most stunning scenery South Africa has to offer.
 The sights en route include: God's Window, Bourke's Luck Potholes and the magnificent Blyde River Canyon.
 After a full day of exploring we return to the lodge and relax around the fire listening to the night sounds of Africa.